 “My journal was enormously helpful to me as I wrote (WILD), often providing me with details I’d have forgotten.”
 Cheryl Strayed

 So what are the alternative truths to these three myths?
 I’m currently re-reading Steven Pressfield’s Do The Work which is reminding me that often we repeat certain myths as a form of resistance or procrastination.
 So it’s scary when you realise that something you’ve been using as an excuse is actually not true.
 Read the following statements and see if they sit true for you.
 And if they do?
 Then do the work!

 - Memoir writing helps build self-awareness and conscious behaviour

 - Memoir as a literary genre is incredibly valuable, powerful and significant

-To develop a daily memoir writing practise that empowers and uplifts you (and could lead to your first book) – you must check out my NEW masterclass by clicking on the link.
+To develop a daily memoir writing practise that empowers and uplifts you (and could lead to your first book) – you must check out my masterclass here.
 Happy writing!